Former FEMA official to head NYC housing recovery effort

-NEW YORK (Reuters) - New York Mayor Michael Bloomberg on Monday named a former Federal Emergency Management Agency official to lead the city’s housing recovery effort after superstorm Sandy left tens of thousands of local residents homeless from flood damage or placed in shelters due to lack of power, water and heat.
+NEW YORK, Nov 5 (Reuters) - New York Mayor Michael Bloomberg on Monday named a former Federal Emergency Management Agency official to lead the city’s housing recovery effort after superstorm Sandy left tens of thousands of local residents homeless from flood damage or placed in shelters due to lack of power, water and heat.

 Bloomberg said Brad Gair would start leading that effort immediately.
 Gair has worked on post-disaster housing initiatives following Hurricane Katrina and other catastrophes.